Dani3lSun/apex-plugin-dropzone/README.md

 It is based on JS Framework dropzone.js (https://github.com/enyo/dropzone).

 ## Changelog
+#### 1.9.3 - solved performance issues when converting larger files from base64 CLOB to BLOB

 #### 1.9.2 - added a random file id to APEX collection (better identification of file by it´s id) / empty file mime types now set to "application/octet-stream" / code cleanup

 #### 1.9.1 - added more file preview images / more structured file paths / APEX event triggers on Region (not body) / no global js functions any more, wrapped code in namespace "apexDropzone" / cleaned up js code